Modern-day breakfast shares little similarities with the traditional morning meal.

 In Britain, cold meats, fish and homemade bread were popular from medieval times until the latter half of the 20th century.

-A traditional breakfast in North America was also very different to now.
+A traditional breakfast in North America was also very different from now.
 In the early 1900s, and before widespread commercial food processing, American families relied on what they could grow, buy, or make themselves.

 Many families were living off the land and breakfasts typically consisted of whole grain cereals, meat, eggs, fruits, fish and homemade bread.